 Seth has been interviewed by or had writings appear in a wide variety of publications including the New York Times, Chicago Magazine, Time Out Chicago, Composition Today, New Music Box of the American Music Center and Chamber Music Magazine.

 He has been a guest on radio and television shows including Chicago Tonight on WTTW, 848, Morning Edition and Afternoon Shift on Chicago Public Radio, Sunday Papers on WGN, Movies on the Radio on WQXR in New York and many more.
 In 2014 he was chosen as the voice of the New York Philharmonic’s Biennial Minute video series and he has given pre-concert talks and lectures for the Grant Park Music Festival, the SIRGA Festival in Spain, Banco de la Republica in Bogotá and many others.

 Seth is also a regular contributor to Newcity Magazine in Chicago where he writes feature articles and he has contributed liner notes to numerous CD releases.
 In 2016 he won the prestigious ASCAP Deems Taylor award for broadcasting and was a finalist for the Classical Next Innovation Award.

-Seth is a proud member of Composers Concordance and an associate composer member of Random Access Music and he currently lives in Brooklyn with his wife Maria, the founder and CEO of Po Campo.
+Seth is an Associate Director of Composers Concordance, a board member of Random Access Music and the former co-chair of New Music USA’s Program Council.
+He currently lives in Manhattan with his wife Maria, the founder and CEO of Po Campo.
 More information about Seth can be found at sethboustead.com